 You work hard to make friends … but it is easy to lose touch with them.

-You move away from your childhood home and lose touch with many or all of your school friends.
+You move away from your childhood home and lose touch with many, or even all, of your school friends.

 You move away from the city where you went to college or university and again you lose touch with people.